Haimzis/RealStats/README.md

 ---

 ## Running the Pipeline

-The main entry point is [`pipeline.py`](pipeline.py), which orchestrates dataset creation, statistic extraction, independence testing, and MLflow logging.
+The main entry point is [`pipeline.py`](pipeline.py), which handles both null-distribution modeling and inference:

 ```bash
 python pipeline.py \